DougUOT/World_Weather_Analysis/README.md

 3.1 Visualize Travel Data

-Create a heatmap with pop-up markers that can display information on specific cities based on a customer's travel preferences.
+Create a heatmap with pop-up markers to display information on specific cities based on a customer's travel preferences.
 Complete these steps:

   * Filter the Pandas DataFrame based on user inputs for a minimum and maximum temperature.
   * Create a heatmap for the new DataFrame.
-  * Find a hotel from the cities' coordinates using Google's Maps and Places API, and Search Nearby feature.
+  * Find a hotel from the cities' coordinates using Google's Maps and Places API, and the Search Nearby feature.
   * Store the name of the first hotel in the DataFrame.
   * Add pop-up markers to the heatmap that display information about the city, current maximum temperature, and a hotel in the city.